devicetree-org/devicetree-specification/source/introduction.rst

 Syntax* form.
 See *Appendix A Device Tree Source Format (version 1)* for an overview of this syntax.

-Relationship to IEEE™ 1275 and ePAPR
+Relationship to IEEE™ 1275 and |epapr|
 ------------------------------------

 |spec| is loosely related to the IEEE 1275 Open Firmware
 standard—\ *IEEE Standard for Boot (Initialization Configuration)
 Firmware: Core Requirements and Practices* [IEEE1275]_.

 The original IEEE 1275 specification and its derivatives such as CHRP [CHRP]_ and PAPR [PAPR]_ address problems of general purpose computers, such as how a single version of an operating system can work on several different computers within the same family and the problem of loading an operating